datastax/nodejs-driver/README.md

 var hosts = ['host1:9042', 'host2:9042', 'host3', 'host4'];
 var cqlClient = new Client({hosts: hosts, keyspace: 'Keyspace1'});
 ```
-Client() accepts an objects with these slots:
+Client() accepts an object with these slots:

          hosts : String list in host:port format.
 Port is optional (defaults to 9042).
       keyspace : Name of keyspace to use.